AndersDeath/diary2/000-current.md

 # 24 October - Tuesday - Yerevan - 390 day of immigration

 So, Today I was working of whole day.
 I was fighting to Graphql and other problems.
+In the morning I met my Surgeon and everything looks good